Kong/gateway-test-scheduler/README.md

 It can be brought up to date using `npm run package` or, if continuous packaging during development is required, using `npm run package:watch`.

+## Testing

+Kong Gateway Test Scheduler relies on [Jest](https://jestjs.io/) as its primary testing framework.

+### Integration tests

+Integration tests are defined in the `tests/integration.test.js` file.
+These tests make use of the `.github/workflows/integration.yml` workflow, which is only ever triggered by integration tests through the `workflow_dispatch` event, using the GitHub API.

+Integration tests invoke the scheduler through the `integration.yml` workflow, subsequently validating the results against expected output.
+It's worth noting that certain testing scenarios expect the scheduled tests to fail.
+As a consequence, some runs of the `integration.yml` workflow may appear as failed, however, the assessment of success or failure for the integration tests rests solely on the outcomes of the `integration.test.js` test suite.